ApiRTC/web-agent/README.md

 For example, the hosting application may need to change the **Conversation** **name** without reloading the i-framed web-agent application.

 Also, the web-agent application has real-time features that the hosting application may need to be notified of.
-For example, when a snapshot is taken, this is up to the hosting application to handle it (simple display it, or upload it to a database server, ...).
+For example, when a snapshot is taken, this is up to the hosting application to handle it (just display it, or upload it to a database server, ...).

 To enable such real-time interaction, the web-agent application implements a dual channel communication, using standard [Window: postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) mechanism.